ElCodigoDominicano/ansi/README.md

 # ansi

-A python library containing 100s of ANSI colour escape sequences, with tools to give strings color.
-Give strings found in 1. dictionaries, 2. lists, 3. sets and 4. tuples color, Add custom foreground/background colors using Red Green and Blue values 0-255.
+A python library containing 100s of ANSI colour escape sequences and shades of various colours, with tools to give strings color.
+Give strings found in dictionaries, lists, sets and tuples colour, add custom foreground/background colours using Red Green and Blue values 0-255. and more! give your outputs the colour it needs!